yactouat-reboot/serfa-gcp-tp3/README.md

 - ticket assignement button
 ```

+### the swag part

+We have generated favicons and added them to our project.

-### moving on to 3-tier architecture
+### moving on to 3-tier architecture ?

 Now we want to:

-- display the list of tickets dynamically (from the database)
+- display the list of tickets dynamically (from a database)
 - restrict who can access the database directly => [3-tier architecture](https://fr.wikipedia.org/wiki/Architecture_trois_tiers)

 ![3-tier architecture](./3tier-fr.png)

+... finally we don't do that and we use a simplified version of this architecture using a Firebase instance, which means we only have two tiers: the frontend and the database.

+### initiate a Firebase project

+- go to the Firebase and create your project attached to your GCP project
+- copy the HTML snippet into your code (with the correct keys)
+- verify that everything loads (Firebase + favicons) locally
+- deploy online and verify